There is more to tire selection than just clinchers and tubulars

 The other day, a new student looking to maximize her bike equipment asked if she should purchase a tubular or clincher wheelset as her next set of go-faster goodies.
 “I train on clinchers and race on tubulars,” I replied, but let’s take a closer look at the different types of tires.

-Most of the bikes on the road run on clincher tires.
+Most bikes on the road run on clincher tires.
 They’re called clinchers because the open channel of the rim clinches the equivalent open tire and holds it in place when the inner tube is inflated properly.
-The construction of the tire makes it easy to install and equally easy to remove when you get a flat.
+Its construction makes it easy to install and equally easy to remove when you get a flat.
 It isn’t the tire itself that goes flat, it’s the inner tube inside that deflates and needs to be replaced.

 If the flat occurs during training or racing, you will need a spare tube, a hand pump or CO2 inflator, and tire levers to get going again.
 The procedure is quick when you know what you’re doing, but it takes lots of practice.
 There is time for that on a training ride, but it’s harder at an actual race.